Alfresco/tutorials/docs/contract-management/smart-folders.md

 Now you will need to create a template to use on your site.
 For that use the editor of your choosing or just download [Visual Studio Code](https://code.visualstudio.com/download).
 You can find the finished template [here](../resources/contract-management/smartFolder.json), but let’s go through it and see what is doing what.
-First of all a json file, which is the data type any Smart Folder Template is written in, is only allowed to have one object, that’s why the first folder only has a name and no ID or query: It only serves as a container and isn’t displayed on your site.
+First of all a json file, which is the data type every Smart Folder Template is written in, is only allowed to have one object, that’s why the outer most one only has a name and no ID or query: It only serves as a container and isn’t displayed on your site.
 It doesn’t even need the name, but for the sake of understandability let’s leave it in as a form of headline for your template.
 The next interesting tag is “nodes”, every node will be displayed as a subfolder, thus being the core of your template.
 These nodes use the “search” tag to know what they are looking for.
 Every “search” tag consists of a “language” and “query” tag.
 The former specifying how the latter is to be interpreted.

-The first node of your template gathers every document the user you are currently logged in as has ever uploaded and narrows it down to only contracts.
+The first node of your template gathers every document, the user you are currently logged in as, has ever uploaded and narrows it down to only contracts.
 It’s worth noting that “ct” is the prefix you gave your content model way back in the first tutorial.

 So this subfolder will hold every contract you ever uploaded, no matter its status but what if you only want to see the most recent and probably most relevant ones?
 That’s what the node with the name “Current” is for, it also takes every document created by your current user and filters it for the content of the last week.